sauravX7/Saurav_dscTaskRound/README.md

 ├── README.md
 └── requirements.txt

+### Directories

-- `data/`: Contains the dataset used for analysis.
+- **data**: Contains the dataset used for analysis and model training.
+  - `2021 New Coder Survey.csv`: The main dataset file.
-- `notebooks/`: google Colab notebooks for data analysis, visualization, and model training.
+- **notebooks**: Contains Jupyter notebooks for data analysis and model training.
+  - `1_data_analysis.ipynb`: Notebook for initial data exploration and preprocessing.
+  - `2_model_training.ipynb`: Notebook for training and evaluating the machine learning models.
-- `README.md`: Project documentation.
+- **README.md**: Project documentation.
-- `requirements.txt`: List of dependencies required to run the project.
+- **requirements.txt**: List of Python dependencies required for the project.

 ## Setup Instructions